-The ESRC STEPS (Social, Technological and Environmental Pathways to Sustainability) Centre carries out interdisciplinary global research uniting development studies with science and technology studies to reduce poverty and bring about social justice.
+The ESRC STEPS (Social, Technological and Environmental Pathways to Sustainability) Centre carries out interdisciplinary global research that unites development studies with science and technology studies.

 The STEPS Centre is hosted in the UK by the Institute of Development Studies and the Science Policy Research Unit (SPRU) at the University of Sussex.
-Its main funding is from the UK’s Economic and Social Research Council.
+Its main funding is from the UK’s Economic and Social Research Council (ESRC).

 STEPS works as part of a Global Consortium with hubs in Africa, China, Europe, Latin America, North America and South Asia.
 Our research projects, in many countries, engage with local problems and link them to wider concerns.

 From 2018-2021 the STEPS Centre and Global Consortium are focusing on four annual themes.